Tiendil/blog.feeds.fun/content/posts/2025-003-official-docker-images/en.md

 After services are up, you can access the web interface at [http://localhost/](http://localhost/)

-Each example has an extensive README file; all config files are well commented.
+Each example has a detailed README file; all config files are commented.

 But just in case, if you have any questions, feel free to post an issue on GitHub or make a pull request with your changes.
 We'll be grateful for feedback.